briatte/selection-bv/README.md

 - automated all required data downloads
 - automated all package installs
 - updated [`spReapportion`][spReapportion] to [`sfReapportion`][sfReapportion]
-- `.pmtiles` format preferred to `.geojson` for compactness
 - most data saved in, and read from, zipped archives, to save disk space
+- code rewritten in order to allow easier re-use with other cities
 - edited column selection within Insee files to avoid a few duplicates
-- code rewritten in order to allow easier re-use with other cities
 - corrected a typo that created very slightly incorrect results (_bureau_ 901)

 [spReapportion]: https://github.com/joelgombin/spReapportion